Temperature and Heat Transfer

 \frac{Q}{t}=-210 watts

-Notice that a negative rate of heat transfer, means the body is releasing heat.
+Notice that a negative rate of heat transfer means the body is releasing heat.

 Burning Calories and Weight Loss

-We often talk about “burning” calories in order to lose weight, but what does that really mean scientifically?.
+We often talk about “burning” calories to lose weight, but what does that really mean scientifically?
 First, what we really mean is lose mass because that is the measure of how much stuff is in our bodies and weight depends on where you are (it’s different on the moon).
 Second, our bodies can’t just interchange mass and energy.
 So how do we actually lose mass by exercising?
 We don’t actually shed the atoms and molecules that make up body tissues like fat by “burning” them.
 Instead, we break down the fat molecules into smaller molecules and then break bonds within those molecules to release chemical potential energy, which we eventually convert to work and exhaust heat.
 The atoms and smaller molecules that result from breaking the bonds combine to form carbon dioxide and water vapor (CO2 and H2O) and we breathe them out.
 We also excrete H2O in sweat and urine.
-The process is similar to burning wood in a campfire — in the end, you have much less mass of ash than you did original wood.
+The process is similar to burning wood in a campfire — in the end, you have much less mass of ash than you did the original wood.
 Where did the rest of the mass go?
 Into the air as CO2 and H2O.
 The same is true for the fuel burned by your car.
 For more on this concept see the video below.
 The really amazing fact is that your body completes this chemical process without the excessive temperatures associated with burning wood or fuel, which would damage your tissues.
 The body’s trick is to use enzymes, which are highly specialized molecules that act as catalysts to improve the speed and efficiency of chemical reactions.

 calorimetry- Temperature change and Phase change